drug-design/course/docs/chapters/adme-properties.md

 #### Absorption

-"Absorption" is the process during which a drug enters the body from its site of administration into the systemic circulation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/absorption-16fd0875'><i class='fa fa-play' aria-hidden='true'></i></button>"Absorption" is the process during which a drug enters the body from its site of administration into the systemic circulation.

 ![](https://media.drugdesign.org/course/adme-properties/absorbtion.gif){: loading=lazy }

 #### Distribution

-"Distribution" is the process by which the drug is transferred by the blood stream throughout the body.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/distribution-60c02a63'><i class='fa fa-play' aria-hidden='true'></i></button>"Distribution" is the process by which the drug is transferred by the blood stream throughout the body.

 ![](https://media.drugdesign.org/course/adme-properties/distribution.gif){: loading=lazy }

 #### Metabolism

-"Metabolism" is the biotransformation process by which the drug is enzymatically transformed into new chemical compounds (called  "metabolites").
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/metabolism-08d3cdf5'><i class='fa fa-play' aria-hidden='true'></i></button>"Metabolism" is the biotransformation process by which the drug is enzymatically transformed into new chemical compounds (called  "metabolites").

 ![](https://media.drugdesign.org/course/adme-properties/metabolism.gif){: loading=lazy }

 #### Excretion

-"Excretion" concerns the irreversible process where the drug or its metabolites leave the body.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/excretion-f317157f'><i class='fa fa-play' aria-hidden='true'></i></button>"Excretion" concerns the irreversible process where the drug or its metabolites leave the body.
 *[nce]: New Chemical Entity: a compound not previously described.